demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_V3_README.md

 This playbook returns a file sample from a specified path and host that you input in the following playbooks:
-1) PS Remote Get File Sample From Path.
+1. PS Remote Get File Sample From Path.
-2) Get File Sample From Path - VMware Carbon Black EDR (Live Response API).
+2. Get File Sample From Path - VMware Carbon Black EDR (Live Response API).
+3. CrowdStrike Falcon - Retrieve File
+4. MDE - Retrieve File
+5. Cortex XDR - Retrieve File V2.

 ## Dependencies